 Who Pays Reverse Charge VAT?

-Every Georgian-registered business which has expenses from abroad, whether VAT registered or not.
+Every Georgian-registered business that has service expenses from abroad, whether VAT registered or not.

 What Is Reverse Charge VAT?

-Very few foreigners are aware of the term “Reverse Charge VAT” – or more simply, reverse-VAT – because it is an uncommon tax in most countries.
-However, it is a very real consideration in Georgia (Georgian Tax Code Article 176).
+Very few foreigners are aware of the term “Reverse Charge VAT” – or more simply, reverse VAT – because it is an uncommon tax in most countries.
+However, it is a very real consideration in Georgia (Article 161 of the Tax Code of Georgia “TCG”).

-From 2021, every single business expense from a foreign provider incurs reverse VAT.
+Every single service purchased from a foreign provider for business purposes incurs reverse VAT.

-You will have to declare and pay reverse VAT if any of the following apply:
+You will have to declare and pay reverse VAT if:

 However, if you are VAT registered, though you are still required to declare all reverse-VATable transactions, you can simultaneously claim them back and effectively reduce your reverse-VAT payments to zero.
 This significant difference in tax is made possible simply by being VAT registered.

-If you generate more than 100k GEL of VATable turnover in any 12 month period, you are already liable to register for VAT.
-For many businesses based in Georgia which have exclusively foreign clients (B2B), your VAT turnover may be zero, and as a result you have not yet considered registering for VAT.
+If you generate more than 100k GEL of VATable turnover in any rolling 12-month period, you are already liable to register for VAT.
+For many businesses based in Georgia that have exclusively foreign clients (B2B), your VAT turnover may be zero, and as a result, you have not yet considered registering for VAT.

-However, as those B2B transactions are VAT exempt anyway, choosing not to register for VAT means you leave yourself open to reverse-VAT payments on all business purchases, as well as regular VAT payments on local purchases in Georgia.
+However, as those B2B transactions are VAT exempt anyway, choosing not to register for VAT means you leave yourself open to reverse VAT payments on all service purchases from abroad, as well as regular VAT payments on local business-related purchases in Georgia.
 You could instead be claiming back all that purchase VAT, while still not owing any VAT on your own international products and services.

 VAT Responsibility, In Simple Terms